-These suggestions are primarily aimed at people that find themselves in need of greater security, privacy and anonymity for their electronic communications.
+These suggestions are primarily aimed at people that find themselves in need of greater security, privacy, and anonymity for their electronic communications.
 They assume that your computer is running a version of MS Windows, but again the suggestions can apply to other operating systems or platforms that have similar software.

 There is no such thing as a 100% secure communication over an electronic medium such as the global internet or telephony network.
-Many of the suggestions here do provide varying levels of security, privacy and anonymity (SPA).
+Many of the suggestions here do provide varying levels of security, privacy, and anonymity (SPA).
 When these tools are implemented properly and used in conjunction with each other, your personal SPA will be greatly improved.
 By covering your tracks, you can reduce your chances of being on the receiving end of any unpleasantness.
 Needless to say, great care must be taken with your communications.
 Even with all the security in place, your SPA can still be compromised by the use of weak passphrases, the opening of attachments from unknown senders, inserting USB drives of dubious origins into your computer systems or careless revelations of identifiable details.
 The user (ie. you) is often the weakest link.
-Do stay safe by practising safe computing.
+Do stay safe by practicing safe computing.

-Although not covered here, you may wish to invest in a number of Faraday pouches or bags to shield your mobile devices from surveillance or theft.
+Although not covered here, you may wish to invest in a number of suitable Faraday pouches or bags to shield your mobile devices from surveillance or theft.

 To update your contacts, change all telephone numbers to the proper international (E.164/ENUM) format.
 For example, consider the British phone number 07123 456789, you need to do the following to it:

-- Drop all leading zeroes.
+- Drop all leading zeros

-- Remove all non-numeric characters.
+- Remove all non-numeric characters

-- Prepend the relevant country code.
+- Prepend the relevant country code

 The British phone number 07123 456789 will become +447123456789.
-This is the preferred format so update the telephone numbers for as many of your contacts as you can.
+This is the preferred format so update all telephone numbers for as many of your contacts as you can.
 Get into the habit of storing numbers in this format.
 Make a note of your own number in this format, you’ll need it later.

 For secure encrypted messaging and calling for Android and iOS devices, go to SIGNAL and follow the link to install the SIGNAL PRIVATE MESSENGER application.
 This is a free, open-source application that makes use of your smartphone’s mobile data connection or wifi calling features.
 Note that this application is meant to replace your existing default messaging application.
 You will need to complete a short activation process using your own mobile number (in the above international format), then you’ll be good to go.
 Remember to activate the WiFi Calling feature on your smartphone, as well as the WiFi Calling and Privacy settings in SIGNAL too.

 Disable the wifi and location features if you’re in a public place and they’re not needed, this can easily be done by temporarily enabling the airplane or flight mode feature.
 Ensure that you encrypt your mobile device.
 This may take some time, you may want to ensure your device is charging during this crucial step and shouldn’t be interrupted.
-Afterwards, enable PIN / Passcodes and even SIM PIN and Voicemail PIN to further secure your smartphone.
+Afterward, enable PIN / Passcodes and even SIM PIN and Voicemail PIN to further secure your smartphone.

 Before you sell or dispose of your mobile device:

-- Backup / export all your personal or important information (files, images, contacts, etc) to your encrypted cloud or any other external storage.
+- Backup/export all your personal or important information (files, images, contacts, etc) to your encrypted cloud or any other external storage.

 - Delink your device from your Apple or Gmail account.